joshloyal/dynetlsm/README.md

 Installation
 ------------
-You need a working installation of numpy and scipy to install dynetlsm.
+You need a working installation of numpy and scipy to install DynetLSM.
 If you have a working installation of numpy and scipy, the easiest way to install dynetlsm is using ``pip``:

 ```
 pip install -U dynetlsm